H13: Charges for Credit & Charge Cards. Latest Version

 (1) Merchant. – A person that engages in the business of selling goods or services at retail.

-(2) Payment card entity. – An entity involved in facilitating or processing an electronic transfer of funds between a merchant and a customer using a credit card or debit card.
+(2) Payment card entity. – An entity involved in facilitating or processing an electronic transfer of funds between a merchant and a customer using a credit card or charge card.

-(b) A merchant operating in this State shall not impose a charge for payments by credit card or debit card that is more than the charge that the merchant pays to a payment card entity to facilitate or process these payments.
-If a merchant operating in this State advertises that it accepts payments by credit card or debit card and imposes a charge for these payments, the merchant shall conspicuously disclose the amount of the charge in the advertisement.
+(b) A merchant operating in this State shall not impose a charge for payments by credit card or charge card that is more than three percent (3%) of the total transaction or the charge that the merchant pays to a payment card entity to facilitate or process these payments, whichever is greater.
+If a merchant operating in this State advertises that it accepts payments by credit card or charge card and imposes a charge for these payments, the merchant shall clearly and conspicuously disclose at the point of entry and the point of sale for in‑person transactions and the home page and webpage for online transactions the amount of the charge.
+Notice, including all required information, shall be verbally disclosed to the customer for transactions processed over the phone.

-(c) The Secretary of Commerce may assess a civil penalty against a merchant for a violation of this section.
-The amount of the penalty shall not exceed two thousand five hundred dollars ($2,500) for the first violation or five thousand dollars ($5,000) for a subsequent violation.
+(e) The Secretary of Commerce may assess a civil penalty against a merchant for a violation of this section.
+A merchant who violates this section is subject to a penalty of up to five hundred dollars ($500.00) per violation.
+A merchant who receives a citation for a first violation of this section is not subject to the penalty provided in this subsection if the merchant establishes to the Secretary of Commerce that the merchant came into compliance with this section within 30 days of the issuance of the citation, has compensated affected consumers, and the merchant has remained in compliance with this section.
 The clear proceeds of civil penalties imposed pursuant to this subsection shall be remitted to the Civil Penalty and Forfeiture Fund in accordance with G.S.
 115C‑457.2.

-SECTION 2.
-This act becomes effective October 1, 2025, and applies to payments made on or after that date.
+SECTION 3.
+Section 1 of this act becomes effective October 1, 2025, and applies to payments made on or after that date.
+The remainder of this act is effective when it becomes law.